opendocsg/slw-judgments-backfill/2007_SGHC_38/report.md

 ## [2006] ICR 1138).

 89     To succeed in her claim, the second plaintiff must satisfy the three elements laid down by Lord Wilberforce in _McLoughlin v O’Brien_ [1983] AC 410.
-The tests were reiterated by the House of Lords in _Alcock & Others v Chief Constable of South Yorkshire Police_ (supra ([74])) and followed by our own courts in _Pang Koi Fa v Lim Djoe Phing_ [1993] 3 SLR 317 (cases cited by the second defendant).
+The tests were reiterated by the House of Lords in _Alcock & Others v Chief Constable of South Yorkshire Police_ (supra ([74])) and followed by our own courts in _Pang Koi Fa v Lim Djoe Phing_ <span class="citation">[1993] 3 SLR 317</span> (cases cited by the second defendant).
 Lord Wilberforce identified the elements as:

  (a) the class of persons, whose claims ought to be recognised;